GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### No matter how correct a mathematical theorem may appear to be, one ought never to be satisfied that there was not something imperfect about it until it also gives the impression of being beautiful.
+> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
 >
-> ~ *George Boole*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts